gcallah/SoftwareEngineering/md/chap1.md

 * **Software development**
   * The stage in which the software is made.
 * **Software validation**
-  * The softawre is checked to see if it meets its specification
+  * The software is checked to see if it meets its specification
 * **Software evolution**
-  * The stage where software is maintained in order to meet future changes in its requirements and specification
+  * The stage where software is maintained  to meet future changes in its requirements and specification

-During the softare process, there are four issues that may affect what type of software you produce (textbook pg.
+During the software process, four issues may affect what type of software you produce (textbook pg.
 24):

-* **Heterogeniety**
+* **Heterogeneity**
   * Can the software run as a Windows app, a Web app, and a phone app?
 * **Business and social change**
+  * * Economies grow and fall which determines the rate at which technology is developed.
 * **Security and trust**
+  * Consumers should be able to trust their software as software may be related to our lives (ex. pacemakers)
 * **Scale**
+  * Software should be scalable depending on its usage (ex. from small devices such as smartwatches to large systems like cloud-based systems)

 ### Computer Science vs Software engineering